aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 job script can end up costing a large amount of resource budget.
 Imagine a job script with a mistake that makes it sit doing nothing for 24 hours on 1000 cores or one where you have requested 2000 cores by mistake and only use 100 of them!
-This problem can be compounded when people write scripts that automate job submission (for example, when running the same calculation or analysis over lots of different input).
+This problem can be compounded when people write scripts that automate job submission (for example, using job arrays).
 When this happens it hurts both you (as you waste lots of charged resource) and other users (who are blocked from accessing the idle compute nodes).